By Jill Fox

 Registration is $30 and includes a T-shirt, water bottle and goodie bag.
 Medals will be provided for all race finishers.

 “We’d love to make this an annual event to remember Chris in a positive way,” said Debra.
 “But, it’s not just about him, it’s about moving the community forward, and I hope it’s something we can continue.”

-For those who aren’t interested in participating in the 5k, volunteers are welcome and donations are being accepted at chrishixonathleticscholarship.com.
+Volunteers are welcome for those not interested in participating in the 5k, and donations are being accepted at chrishixonathleticscholarship.com.

 Debra said, “It’s been really humbling to see the community outpouring.
 He was a pretty special guy.”

 The Chris Hixon Memorial Walk will take place on Saturday, February 16, at 8 a.m. in Hollywood at Charnow Park N Broadwalk and Connecticut Street.
 Registration ends on February 13.
 Register Here.

 - Jill Fox is an Emmy Award-winning writer and producer.
 She has worked in public relations and television for over 20 years.
 Fox lives in Parkland with her husband and their two children.